rinaogino/rinaogino.github.io/projects/rainbow.md

 <img width="200px" src="../img/graduationceremony.jpeg" class="img-thumbnail" >
 </div>

+## About

-From the age of 4, I had dedicated my life to the Hawaii Japanese School, also known as Rainbow Gakuen (translates to "rainbow school").
-Students met weekly on Saturdays from 8:30am - 3:30pm to learn numerous curriculums ranging from grades K-8 using textbooks and workbooks approved by the Ministry of Education in Japan.
+From the age of 4, my life had been dedicated to the Hawaii Japanese School, also known as Rainbow Gakuen.
+Every Saturday from 8:30am to 3:30pm, hundreds of students gathered to learn a diverse curriculum spanning from grades K-8, using textbooks and workbooks approved by the Ministry of Education in Japan.

-Classes contained of six blocks broken up to learn history and culture, reading, writing, all in Japanese.
+The classes were divided into six blocks, each focusing on history, culture, reading, and writing, all conducted in Japanese.
 Students were never really allowed to speak any language besides Japanese.
-Throughout this, once we hit a certain level of reading and writing, weekly 'kanji test(s)' as well as quarterly midterm and final examinations were given.
-These tests determined whether we could pass and move onto the next grade level or not, so my Fridays consisted of all-nighters where I was *efficienty* cramming to get my workbook homework done and studying for the kanji test that happened the following morning.
-Nonetheless, students were required to read the textbook out loud in class and annotate beforehand.
-This upskilled my social anxiety that I faced.
+Throughout this, as we progressed in reading and writing, weekly 'kanji test(s)' along with quarterly midterm and final examinations were given.
+These tests determined whether we could pass and move onto the next grade level or not, so my Fridays consisted of all-nighters where I was *efficienty* cramming to get my homework done and preparing for the kanji test that happened the following morning.
+Nonetheless, students were required to read the textbook out loud in class and to prevent embarrassment, I annotate and practiced rigorously beforehand.

+## Field Day Project

+During an exciting week each school year, there was an annual sports day where students would be split into teams of red and white and competed against each other.
+The event included of various sports activities such as 100m sprint races, team relays, ball throwing, and more.
+Finally, there was a dance performance choreographed by the 8th grade students each year.

+As I entered the 8th grade, I was excited yet nervous for our upcoming performance.
+Our class had around 25 students, and orchestrating a perfect performance seemed difficult, especially considering that the majority lacked prior dance experience.
+Yet, when it came to planning and preparing the songs, I decided to take the lead to gather my peers' opinions and votes.
+This surprisingly went easier than I thought, as we picked out around 7 songs that would later be segmented to a 20 minute performance.
+Then came the part where we had to choreograph each part.
+The students met up weekly for almost a month prior to the performance, as we worked together tirelessly to perfect every move.

+Finally, the day arrived where all of our efforts would be showcased to the entire school.
+Our performance surpassed my expectations, and served as a proof to our dedication and teamwork.
+We had successfully created something that we never thought we would, and revealed the potential within each of us.

+## Never a Regretful Time

-Besides the frightening details on how rigorous weekly Japanese school was, I also formed forever friendships.
-My classmates and I still talk about the severe testing and stress we faced back then to this day, but truthfully it was the best and biggest project of my life.
-I learned the importance of language learning, as well as a whole new language, and what I am capable of. レインボー学園、ありがとうございました。(translates to "thank you Rainbow Gakuen)
+Besides the frightening details on how rigorous weekly Japanese school was, I formed enduring friendships.
+My classmates and I still reminisce about the intense testing and stress we faced, but truthfully it was the most significant project of our lives.
+I learned the importance of language learning, exposed me to a whole new language, and what I am capable of. レインボー学園、ありがとうございました。(translates to "thank you Rainbow Gakuen)